 About Scary Stories to Tell in the Dark

-As stated, the books are authored by Alvin Schwartz, who was a journalist and author of more than 50 books.
-As it has been written, he drew a great deal of inspiration from folklore and urban legends, and he even authored many books about folk tales and legends aside from this sinister collection (as well as penning poetry about the same subject).
+Schwartz was a journalist and author of more than 50 books, and he drew a great deal of inspiration from folklore and urban legends.
+He also wrote about folk tales and legends aside from this sinister collection.
+Likewise, he wrote poetry about similar subjects.

-The true selling point of this book outside of Schwartz’s excellent storytelling is Stephen Gammell’s drawings, which still haunt my dreams.
+As such, the true selling point of this book outside of Schwartzโs excellent storytelling is Stephen Gammellโs drawings.
 Gammell has worked on many different projects and won the Caldecott Medal for US picture book illustration in 1989.
-In all three collections of scary stories, Gammell’s illustrations are truly something to marvel at because they are ungodly scary and so completely original, which is exactly what you want out of horror art.
+In all three collections of scary stories, Gammellโs illustrations are truly something to marvel at because they are ungodly scary and so completely original.
+This is exactly what you want out of horror art.

 The original book was published on Oct.
 14, 1981 and features 29 stories, including: